On this page:

 They cost between $50 and $150 per square foot installed.

 There are many types of butcher block and wood countertops.
 You can choose not only the type of wood, but also the style and way it was put together.
 Depending on which ends of the wood are exposed, the countertop may be more or less durable, as well as more or less expensive.

 The average cost for butcher block countertops is $50 to $200 per square foot.

 For those concerned with ecology, countertops made from recycled glass are a unique option.
 There are two general types.

 The first is much like quartz countertops, mixing glass with resin rather than quartz rock.
 The glass used can be a single color or many colors for a look similar to terrazzo.

 The other option uses solid glass slabs.
 These slabs are translucent and can come in many colors.
 The average cost of a recycled glass countertop is $60 to $150 per square foot installed.

 Whichever material you finally decide on and wherever you choose to have your countertops installed, get several free quotes from reputable installers in your area.

-You might also be interested in our cost guides for refreshing your cabinets, such as painting, refinishing, or refacing, if you need cabinet work done in conjunction with your countertops.
-Don’t forget, getting multiple countertops done at the same time could result in considerable savings.
+You might also be interested in our cost guides for refreshing your cabinets, such as painting, refinishing, or refacing if you need cabinet work done in conjunction with your countertops.
+Don’t forget that getting multiple countertops done at the same time could result in considerable savings.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.